 What’s The Accommodation Like At Etosha National Park?

 There’s a big range of accommodation in Etosha, from luxury tents in the exclusive Onkoshi camp to comfortable chalets and campsites.

 I chose an entry-level ‘Bush Chalet’ in Okaukuejo.
-It had a bedroom, with a kitchen & bathroom and outdoor BBQ area.
+It had a bedroom, with a kitchen & bathroom and an outdoor BBQ area.
 It was one of the more basic lodges I stayed at in Namibia, but it was perfectly fine.
 You can pay for buffet-style meals available in the central canteen, or you can cook your own food (many people barbeque).

 However, the camp shop has pretty limited provisions.
 Also, you must pay for everything in the camp with cash, so make sure you have enough with you, or you’ll be doing the hour-long round trip to a cashpoint in Outjo (which is what my husband and I had to do!).

 For more information, check out the Namibia Wildlife Resort website.